didrocks/website/content/blog/ubuntu-focal-zfs.6.md

 This command starts profiling until you exit this command yourself or when duration is done.
 Default is CPU profiling with a 30s timeout.
 You can trigger pprof memory profile or systrace.

-## Systemd service, timers and more system administrator
+## Systemd services, timers and more system administrator tools

 Another way for the system administrator to control their service is to know what triggers zsysd periodically and how.
 You can manage most of them by systemd tooling.
 Here is a summary: